Purpose & Overall Relevance for the Organization:

 - Defines and manages scoping, requirements definition and prioritisation activities for initiatives of medium size and complexity.

-- Facilitates input from stakeholders, provides constructive challenge and enables effective prioritisation of requirements.
+- Facilitates input from stakeholders, provides constructive challenge and enables effective prioritization of requirements.

 - Reviews requirements for errors and omissions.